-You can create these templates yourself, or, to help you and your team reduce the time spent writing health and safety documentation, our health and safety experts prepare hundreds of ready to use health and safety documents, including risk assessment templates.
-These can be used by your business and adapted for your activities.
+To help you and your team reduce the time spent writing health and safety documentation, our health and safety experts prepare hundreds of ready-to-use health and safety documents, including risk assessment templates.
+You can use these templates in your business and adapt them to your activities.

 Risk assessment templates can save you time because:

-You can choose from a variety of pre-completed risk assessments for activities such as groundworks, joinery, refurbishment, plumbing, from underground drainage to roof installation.
+You can choose from a variety of pre-completed risk assessments for activities such as groundwork, joinery, refurbishment, plumbing, from underground drainage to roof installation.